 Healthy, nutritious foods are essential to good health and growth in children.
 At Jumper Bean we offer all natural and organic foods in the forms of fruits, vegetables, lean meats, whole grains and low-fat/ fat-free dairy products.
 Eating these foods not only keeps children healthy but also energizes play.
 Jumper Bean’s healthy eating practices also consist of no artificial food dyes and highly processed foods.
 Read more about healthy eating practices on the blog.
 85% of Jumper Bean’s snacks and meals are organic.

 Fresh foods will be prepared at Jumper Bean, children can help make organic fruit smoothies or all natural oatmeal cookies for an afternoon snack.
-Having a full kitchen gives us the luxury of not only preparing our meals fresh, but also an opportunity to educate children about nutrition.
+We prepare our meals fresh and also provide an opportunity to educate children about nutrition.

 It is proven that children benefit in school, sports and their focus when consuming the proper nutrients.
 Introducing children to a healthy living lifestyle early on is beneficial for inspiring better choices later in life.
 We understand the importance of keeping your child healthy and making healthy choices appealing.